-Richard Holden is professor of economics at UNSW Business School.
-Professor Holden received a PhD from Harvard University and was a faculty member at MIT and the University of Chicago before returning to Australia.
-He has published in the leading economics journals such as the Quarterly Journal of Economics, American Economic Review and Review of Economic Studies.
-His popular writings have appeared in outlets such as the New York Times, New Republic, American Affairs, Australian Financial Review, The Australian, The Sydney Morning Herald and The Conversation.
-He is a fellow of the Econometric Society, and of the Academy of Social Sciences in Australia.
+Richard Holden is Professor of Economics in the UNSW Business School.
+He received a PhD from Harvard University and has been a faculty member at MIT and the University of Chicago.
+He has published in leading economics journals such as the Quarterly Journal of Economics, American Economic Review and Review of Economic Studies.
+His popular writings have appeared in outlets such as The New York Times, New Republic, American Affairs, Australian Financial Review, The Australian, The Sydney Morning Herald and The Conversation.
+He is a fellow of the Econometric Society and President Elect of the Academy of the Social Sciences in Australia.

 Judith Sloan is a professional economist.
 She holds degrees from the University of Melbourne and the London School of Economics.
 She worked for many years at Flinders University of South Australia, becoming Director of the National Institute of Labour Studies.
 She was appointed Professor in 1988.
 She was honorary Professorial Fellow at the Melbourne Institute of Applied Economic and Social Research at the University of Melbourne.
 She has held a number of government appointments, including Commissioner of the Productivity Commission; Commissioner of the Australian Fair Pay Commission; member of the Australian Statistics Advisory Council; and Deputy Chairman of the Australian Broadcasting Corporation.
 She has sat on the boards of a number of companies including: Mayne Nickless; SGIO Insurance; Santos; Westfield Group and Primelife, where she was also Chairman.
 She is currently the Contributing Economics Editor with The Australian newspaper.